danielaaaag9/D/README.md

 A few methods can act on any Instagram user, but are typically applied to the current logged in user.
 Some helper methods in `instagram_api.py` automatically apply to the logged in user, to simplify this common case

 For example `get_user_feed()` returns a page of information about itemsabout a specified user's feed, while `self_user_feed()` returns the same information about the *current logged in* user's feed.

+#### Two-Factor Authentication

+Some Instagram accounts have Two-Factor Authentication (2FA) turned on.
+For these accounts, a code is sent to the associated phone during the login process, and this is required to complete the login.
+(Alternatively, preallocated "backup codes" can be used if SMS is not available.)

+In order to use 2FA with this API, you will need some mechanism to get the code from the phone.
+A simple way is to simply ask the user to type it in at the console - but you might need have a GUI, web-server or SMS gateway solution, depending on your application.

+If you wish to support 2FA, you need to provide a callback function (`two_factor_callback()`) to the constructor.
+If the username is associate with an account with 2FA turned on, the provided function will be called with some details about the account name and phone number being called.
+The function should return the verification string, which will then automatically be used to complete the login call.

+For simplicity, most of the example and test code assumes your account does not have 2FA.
+However, `examples/login.py` contains example code of how to login with 2FA.